 Obviously the illustrations aren't the only upsetting part of the book, as its title includes a racial slur.
 Little Black Sambo's parent's names are Black Mumbo and Black Jumbo, so their names didn't escape Big White Bannerman's racial insensitivities unscathed.
 In all, it's a book I'm glad my grandparents opted to let fall out of bedtime story rotation, and I think it would be best if everyone followed their lead.

 The story ends with the family sitting around and enjoying huge stacks of pancakes, a food about as native to India as Little Black Sambo himself.
 It struck me as a little bizarre that Bannerman took the time to explain the word for butter is “ghee,” so she was obviously at least remotely familiar with Indian food.
-As I thought about it the more I realised she wrote the story because she was homesick, which makes the pancakes even more ridiculous.
+As I thought about it more I realized she wrote the story because she was homesick, which makes the pancakes even more ridiculous.
 Bannerman was likely under intestinal distress as a tea and crumpets swilling woman exploring India, and while imagining her with a nasty case of diarrhea doesn't make up for her efforts to insidiously permeate children's bedrooms with odious stereotypes, it does make it a little better.
-I can't remember any discussion of bowel problems in any of the Kipling I've read, but to be fair, I haven't read that much of his work.
+I can't remember any discussion of bowel problems in any of the Kipling I've read, but now I have to wonder if that's part of why he was so prolific.
+To be fair, I haven't read that much of his work.
 Maybe Disney just left the diarrhea part out of the Jungle Book movie.